nch-igm/rna-stability/README.md

 # rna-stability (Vienna scores)

 ### Pre-Built Data set
 The rna-stability pipeline generates a large amount of data and can take quite a while to process.
-It is highly recommended that you use our pre-built Apache Parquet dataset rather than running the entire computation yourself.
+It is highly recommended that you use our pre-built Apache Parquet or CSV datasets rather than running the entire computation yourself.
 Also, our completed data set includes additional annotations from tools such as SnpEff and gnomAD, the steps of which are not shown in the pipeline below.

 It can be found here: